Adapting Speech Foundation Models for Unified Multimodal Speech Recognition with Large Language Models: Introduction

+Despite recent progress, most existing approaches still treat ASR, VSR, and AVSR as separate tasks with modality-specific architectures.
+While USR~\cite{haliassos2024unified} builds a unified model from scratch, we instead adapt existing large-scale pretrained models for unified multimodal speech recognition in a parameter-efficient manner.
+To this end, we propose UASR-LLM (\textbf{U}nified \textbf{A}daptive \textbf{S}peech \textbf{R}ecognition with \textbf{L}arge \textbf{L}anguage \textbf{M}odels), which adapts frozen speech foundation models for unified ASR, VSR, and AVSR by employing an LLM as a universal text decoder.
+Specifically, visual representations extracted from a pretrained visual encoder are injected into each SFM block via lightweight visual injection modules, enabling cross-modal integration while preserving the pretrained acoustic structure.
+The resulting multimodal SFM outputs are projected through a learnable adapter into the hidden embedding space of the LLM, which directly performs text generation across all input modalities, thereby establishing a unified decoding framework.

+To enable SFMs to process visual and audio-visual inputs, we introduce a visual injection pretraining stage based on cross-modal knowledge distillation.
+This is followed by a unified speech recognition finetuning stage, where instruction-guided random modality dropout is applied to enhance robustness.
+Throughout training, both the SFM and visual encoder remain frozen, while the LLM is efficiently finetuned using low-rank adaptation (LoRA)~\cite{hu2022lora}.
+This design substantially reduces memory and computational costs while preserving the generalization ability of pretrained models.
+By using a single SFM as a shared multimodal backbone, our framework facilitates knowledge transfer from audio to visual inputs and aligns representations across modalities, enabling the LLM to generate transcriptions in a unified output space and seamlessly perform ASR, VSR, and AVSR within one model.

-Our experimental evaluation demonstrates that UASR-LLM consistently outperforms state-of-the-art baselines across all three tasks when trained with comparable amounts of audio-visual speech data.
-On the LRS3 test set, UASR-LLM achieves word error rates of 20.9\%, 0.84\%, and 0.69\% for VSR, ASR, and AVSR, respectively.
-Under noisy conditions, our method exhibits substantial robustness, significantly reducing WER compared to baseline approaches.
-Furthermore, we demonstrate that our approach generalizes effectively across different speech foundation models and large language models, with all configurations outperforming baseline methods.
-Finally, we validate our training strategy and confirm the effectiveness of performing unified speech recognition within a single model architecture.
+Extensive experiments demonstrate that UASR-LLM consistently outperforms state-of-the-art baselines across ASR, VSR, and AVSR when trained with comparable amounts of audio-visual data.
+On the LRS3 benchmark, our model achieves word error rates of 20.9\%, 0.84\%, and 0.69\% for VSR, ASR, and AVSR, respectively.
+Notably, under noisy conditions, UASR-LLM exhibits strong robustness, yielding substantial WER reductions over competing methods.
+We further show that the proposed framework generalizes well across different choices of speech foundation models and large language models, with all configurations surpassing baseline performance.
+Finally, ablation studies validate the effectiveness of our training strategy and confirm the advantages of unified speech recognition within a single model architecture.